ekg/guix-genomics/README.md

 GUIX_PACKAGE_PATH=~/guix-genomics guix package -i wfmash
 ```

+You do this to tell where guix to look for additional package specifications.
+These specifications live in the scheme definitions in this repository.

 ## updating

 To build and update a package, first change the commit id and/or version in its .scm file and then run: